-- Click here if you are a parent or student who wishes access to our Adaptive Learning System.
+- Click here if you are a parent or student who wish to access our Adaptive Learning System.

-you can register to access to all features of our Adaptive Learning System for $9.95 for all your students of any selected grade valid through 06/30/2013, and
+you can register to access to all features of our Adaptive Learning System for $9.95 for all your students of any selected grade valid through 06/30/2016.

 Click here to get started.

 The Math League Contests (www.mathleague.com) are designed to build student interest and confidence in mathematics through solving worthwhile problems.
 Over 1 million students around the world participate in Math League Contests each year.
 Every contest has questions from different areas of mathematics, suitable for the grade level indicated.
 The questions range in difficulty from straightforward through moderate to challenging.
 Many students first develop an interest in mathematics through problem-solving activities such as these contests.

 Summary of Math League Adaptive Learning System Features (part):

 The system can quickly help improve your students' performance on annual Math League Contests and increase their chances to qualify for annual Stanford Math League Summer Tournament.